CosmoLike/cocoa/README.md

 **Step :three:**: Once there is an atomic, meaningful, and well-tested improvement to Cocoa, the developer needs first to merge any subsequent changes made in `main` while the user has been working on the `xyzdev` branch.

+    # (xyzdev) = users must input the command below on the xyzdev branch.
     (xyzdev) git merge main

 This step may create conflicts that must be addressed before step four.